hansroh/skitai/README.rst

 I think it just fine explains some differences with aquests.

-First of all, usage is somewhat different.
+First of all, usage is somewhat different because aquests is used within threadings on skitai.
+Skitai takes some threading advantages and compromise with them for avoiding callback heaven.

 Usage
 ``````